POeticPotatoes/POeticPotatoes/README.md

 # Hi, I’m @POeticPotatoes!
 I'm a dude in Singapore (born in 2001)

 I’ve worked extensively with Java and C# in building backend REST API's with Spring-based app services and Azure Functions.
 I've also worked on Angular in Typescript for several frontend projects.
-Other languages I've used include Python, C++ and Javascript.
+Other languages I've used include Python, C, C++ and Javascript.

-While I've been doing programming-related-work since 2011, I began using Java in 2019 by writing minecraft plugins with the Spigot library, and am currently a software engineering intern at SuccessIT where I'm designing, building deploying and managing both backend and frontend services.
+While I've been doing programming-related-work since 2011, I began using Java in 2019 by writing minecraft plugins with the Spigot library, and have just completed a software engineering internship at SuccessIT where I managed the designing, building, and deploying of both backend and frontend services.
 I'll be enrolling in Nanyang Technology in August 2022 :)

-Most of my projects for my company have been deployed on Azure Cloud with services including Composite Search, Static Web Apps, Azure Functions, App Services and more.
+Projects I worked on for my company were deployed on Azure Cloud with services including Composite Search, AzureSql, Static Web Apps, Azure Functions, App Services and more.

 Things I plan to work on (personal projects):
-- I recently installed Arch Linux and intend to post any config files for my setup (mainly qtile)
+- I recently installed Arch Linux and intend to post any config files for my setup
 - Working on an SQL management Library named Truffle
 - More minecraft plugins underway!
 - I'll work on my Google Foobar this June (and post my solutions here).